oejames/video-web/README.md

 2. Click "Transcribe" to generate transcripts for your videos
 3. Enter search terms and choose whether to search by words or sentences
 4. Click "Search" to find matching video segments
-5. Drag and drop results to reorder them (when using sentence mode)
+5. Edit search results (in sentence mode) to select desired segments
-6. Click "Export Supercut" to create a video of your selected segments
+6. Click "Export Supercut" to create a video of the selected segments

 ## License
 ISC License